botre/anki-decks/src/music-theory.md

 ## Pickup

 A note or group of notes in the beginning of a musical piece or section thereof that comes before the first downbeat.

+## Sequence

+A sequence is where a passage of music is repeated at a higher or lower level of pitch.

+The repeat can be an exact transposition – a real sequence or the intervals can be changed – a tonal sequence.